Artistic Composition and Improvisation appreciates both the utility and limitations of Music Theory…

 Lesson #3.
 Although theories are sometimes awkward and inadequate attempts to explain the ineffable, a good theory enables us to see recurring patterns… patterns that tap into the universal nature of things.

 Lesson #4.
 Every theory has its limitations.
 You have to let go of the compulsive need to explain everything.
-While your thinking must match your experience, your experience will always be more than your ability to put it into mere words & formulas.
+Your experience will always be more than your ability to put it into mere words & formulas.
 That is the real beauty of music and art in general.

 Lesson #5.
-A theory is only as good as its consistent ability to explain a practice.
 The real test of a sound music theory is this: Is the way the theory explains the music consistent with the way that we experience the music?
 If the answer is no, the theory is flawed, inadequate, or incomplete.

 Lesson #6.
 You want to align the way that you think about the music (the left side of your brain) with the way that you hear and feel the music (the right side of your brain).
 A theory is useful to the extent that it accomplishes this task.